-Not anymore.
-With this new update, the fastest sites will be getting an extra boost in the rankings.
-Google will be prioritizing sites that have good core web vitals, aka: a set of metrics used to measure user experience.
+With this new update, the fastest sites will get an extra boost in rankings.
+Google will prioritize sites that have good core web vitals, aka: a set of metrics that measure user experience.
 This essentially boils down to this: your site needs to load quickly and efficiently to rank well, even with great content.

 Having quality content on your site has always been an important piece to the optimization puzzle.
 However, from here on out, content is going to play an even bigger role in ranking websites.
 Sites that are constantly updating and systematically adding new, quality content to their site are going to get special treatment.
 If your site posts frequent content relevant to your domain name, even better.